Why Do We Drink Milk?

 A simple Internet search reveals that many people question why humans drink the milk of other animals.
 But is the belief that people shouldn’t drink cow, sheep or goat’s milk consistent with human history?
 With human physiology?

-When we delve into this subject a bit deeper, we find that milk has been an important source of nutrition for people for thousands of years.
+When we delve a bit deeper into the subject of whether humans are supposed to drink milk, we find that milk has been an important source of nutrition for people for thousands of years.
 Milk drinking is not just a practice of Western culture, but a shared part of human existence around the world, as archaeologists and anthropologists have found.

 - Evidence of intensive dairy farming in Ireland and using milk to make butter, cheese and yogurt goes back 6,000 years, according to researchers who found fatty acids from milkfat preserved in cooking vessels.